Recommendations

 This 13 chapter serial is based on the comic strip character Ace Drummond created by Eddie Rickenbacker.
 Ace is a 'G-Man of the sky' working out of Washington D.C.
 He is sent to Mongolia to find out why a mysterious villain known only as 'The Dragon' is trying to prevent the newly formed International Airways from setting up an airport there.
 Ace meets Peggy Trainor (Jean Rogers) who is searching for her archaeologist father who has disappeared.
 Together they search for answers to the puzzles.

-The influence of Ford Beebe in Ace Drummond can be felt in the way modern Family films handle stylistic flair.
+The influence of Ford Beebe in Ace Drummond can be felt in the way modern Action films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1936 release set a high bar for atmospheric immersion.

 View Details